In Humanitarian Services

 1998 Sherlene (and other students of the dual major) was told that the major would no longer be honored due to the renovation phase at the college (Delaware State College's transition in becoming a university vs. continuance as a state college ... due to the NCATE teaching reform policies).
 She was given the option of changing her major, or transferring to a different college.
 She experienced staff harassment in demanding that she change her major from the non-existing major.
 (Sherlene was not able to adhere to the college's own rules of allowing an active student to graduate under an already-participating-in major program.)
 Sherlene drives, her newly purchased vehicle, 3/4 times a week from the family home in Queen Anne's County jurisdiction to Dover, Delaware on average 3/4 times a week.
 In November 1998, her second daughter was born.

-2000 Sherlene announces her pre-divorce actions and request to the community of Kent County after recently discovering that her then-husband wanted no parts of her longstanding work ethic and humanitarian activities.
-Both she and her then-husband decided that she would continue home-schooling "their own" children (two girls, early education of traditional schooling and Montessori principles as her mom had done with her)--Just leave the education stuff alone of teaching other people's children was his hope.
-Their two children, girls, attended a local public-school's summer-enrichment program (actually Sherlene's program now adapted by Parks and Recreation and housed in local public schools throughout Kent County).
+2000 Sherlene announced her pre-divorce actions and request to the community of Kent County after recently discovering that her then-husband wanted no parts of her longstanding work ethic and humanitarian activities.
+Both she and her then-husband decided that she would continue home-schooling "their own" children, however. (two girls, early education of traditional schooling and Montessori principles as her mom had done with her).
+"Just leave the education stuff alone of teaching other people's children," was his hope.
+Their two children, girls, attended, however, a local public-school's summer-enrichment program (actually Sherlene's program now adapted by Parks and Recreation and housed in local public schools throughout Kent County).

-2001 Sherlene remained married after said announcement of separation.
-She began taking courses again at Chesapeake College to become a child care director (funding provided by a local government agency based on the town's need for a child-care center module after the original model abruptly closed).
-Her goal was to open a day care/learning center in the Chestertown City-community area.
-She takes liberal arts courses, and completes a 90-clock hour certification in Early Childhood Education.
+2001 Sherlene remained married after said marital-separation announcement.
+She began taking courses again at Chesapeake College to become a child care director. (funding provided by a local government agency based on the town's need for a child-care center module after the original model abruptly closed) Her goal was to open a family center with a day care/learning center spacing in the Chestertown City-community area.
+She took liberal arts courses, and completes a 90-clock hour certification in Early Childhood Education.
 For a short time, she was employed, part-time, within her upbringing schooling jurisdiction at Queen Anne's County Board of Education as a home hospital teacher, and a substitute teacher (two separate part-time jobs).
 In August 2001, her third child is born, a son.

 2002 In August 2002, her fourth child is born, her youngest daughter.
 Sherlene has four children now--3 daughters and 1 son--who participated in the home-schooling model experience, mostly using the Montessori teaching style while adhering to the community-jurisdiction laws of traditional-schooling objectives.